JudeYu99/academic-website/content/post/bioinformatics/index.md

 ### 1. Definition

 Bioinformatics is an interdisciplinary field that develops methods and software tools for understanding biological data, in particular when the data sets are large and complex.
 As an interdisciplinary field of science, bioinformatics combines **biology**, **computer science**, **information engineering**, **mathematics and statistics** to analyze and interpret the biological data.
-Bioinformatics has been used for in silico analyses of biological queries using mathematical and statistical techniques (From [Wikipedia](https://en.wikipedia.org/wiki/Bioinformatics)).
+Bioinformatics has been used for in silico analyses of biological queries using mathematical and statistical techniques (from [Wikipedia](https://en.wikipedia.org/wiki/Bioinformatics)).

 New research ideas in the field of modern life sciences:
 1. Various technologies and methods at the omics level